-There are highly optimized installation packages (for 32 Bit bullseye/bookworm and 64 bit bullseye/bookworm) with release versions and regular builds of the development version.
+There are highly optimized installation packages for 32/64 bit Raspberry Pi OS Bullseye/Bookworm/Trixie with release versions and regular builds of the development version.
+If you need SCSI2Pi binaries for other Linux distributions like Ubuntu or Manjaro, compile the sources.

-SCSI2Pi is installed or updated in a matter of seconds.
-Just install the binary package:
+SCSI2Pi is installed or updated in seconds.
+Just install the Debian binary package for your Pi:

 A warning like "Download is performed unsandboxed as root" can be ignored.